 The Charles F. Donovan Urban Teaching Scholars program is an intensive one-year Masters in Education, M.Ed., program leading to teacher licensure, that seeks to prepare K-12 teachers to work effectively with students and families in urban schools throughout the country.
 The Donovan Urban Teaching Scholars Program builds on specific programs of study with interactive urban education seminars, critical inquiry research, social justice education, and community building that is responsive to the academic and socio-cultural needs of urban youth and their families.

 Each year the program recruits nationally for a diverse cohort of up to 30 graduate students, many of whom were educated in urban schools themselves, and aspire to give back to their communities in constructive and life long ways.
 For the majority of applicants, the Donovan program is their initial step into urban teaching.
 Some have prior teaching experience, or hold a license in elementary or secondary education and want to add a license in new subject areas.
 Other students are in the process of career change, but all are dedicated to preparing themselves to work as teachers in urban schools.
 Donovan Urban Scholars may select from the following programs: Early Childhood, Elementary Education, Secondary Education, and Moderate Special Needs.

-Donovan scholars select the program of study from the list below which correlates with a state license.
+Donovan scholars select the desired program from the list below which correlates with a state license.
 You may choose any state to become licensed in and will complete the appropriate assessment(s).
 For example, a person seeking a teacher license in MA will complete their educator preparation program (M.Ed.), receive endorsement, and pass the MTELs required for the subject area/grade level.

 At this time, Donovan Scholars are not able to participate in dual licensure programs because the amount of required credits exceeds the length of the one year program.

 Donovan Scholars are committed to pre- or full- practicum (student teaching) in our partner urban schools in mini-cohorts with our Donovan alumni.
-Additoinally, the program has the capacity to adapt practicum requirements, if you are working as a teacher or teaching assistant in the local area.
+Additionally, the program has the capacity to adapt practicum requirements, if you are working as a teacher or teaching assistant in the local area.

 Strong alumni mentoring and induction opportunities are provided for Donovan Scholars post graduation.

 All Donovan Scholars receive 50% tuition remission.
-In addition, the Lynch School of Education Graduate Admissions office and Urban Outreach Initiatives work with each Donovan Scholar to create a generous financial package that may include additional grants, scholarships and internships.
+In addition, the Lynch School of Education Graduate Admissions office and Urban Outreach Initiatives works with each Donovan Scholar to create a generous financial package that may include additional grants, scholarships and internships.
 Applicants should complete the FAFSA process.
 Upon graduation, Donovan Scholars commit to teach in urban schools (Catholic, charter or public) for at least 3 years.

 In order to apply to the Donovan program, applicants must: